zed-alpha/shadow-gadgets/README.md

 + [**Documentation**](https://zed-alpha.github.io/shadow-gadgets)

   Generated from the upcoming 2.2.0's source, but it has everything from the current one, too.
-Note that inherited members are suppressed, to prevent, for example, all of `ViewGroup`s members being listed for each `ShadowsViewGroup`.
+Note that inherited members are suppressed to prevent, for example, all of `ViewGroup`s members being listed for each `ShadowsViewGroup`.

 <br />